Self-bound hybrid stars with strong phase transitions can relieve major compact star observation tensions: Introduction

 The stability of compact stars is generally determined by the fundamental ($f$) mode frequency of radial oscillations, whose squared eigenfrequencies' ($\omega_0^2$) positive signs indicate the star's stability against small adiabatic perturbations.
 Studies of radial pulsations in hybrid stars are typically categorized into two types: slow and rapid transitions, depending on the phase-transition timescale relative to the oscillation timescale.
 For rapid transitions, the region where $\omega_0^2\geq0$ coincides with the conventional stability condition $\partial M/ \partial P_c\geq0$ (i.e., star mass $M$ increases with increasing center pressure $P_c$), implying that the zero fundamental eigenfrequency point coincides with the maximum mass point~\cite{Glendenning:1997wn,Pereira:2017rmp,Pretel023524}.
-However, this coincidence does not hold for the slow-transition case, where an extended region of stability develops after a sharp phase transition even with $\partial M/ \partial P_c<0$, corresponding to the so-called slow stable hybrid stars (SSHS)~\cite{Pereira:2017rmp,Lugones:2021zsg,Lugones:2021bkm,Goncalves:2022phg}, which can be formed from early phase transitions triggered by quantum or thermal nucleations in realistic astrophysical scenarios such as protoneutron stars or the post-merger hot stars~\cite{Lugones:2021bkm}.
+However, this coincidence does not hold for the slow-transition case, where an extended region of stability develops after a sharp phase transition even with $\partial M/ \partial P_c<0$, corresponding to the so-called slow stable hybrid stars~\cite{Pereira:2017rmp,Lugones:2021zsg,Lugones:2021bkm,Goncalves:2022phg,Rau:2022ofy}, which can be formed from early phase transitions triggered by quantum or thermal nucleations in realistic astrophysical scenarios such as protoneutron stars or the postmerger hot stars~\cite{Lugones:2021bkm}.
+The physics that determines whether the transition is the slow or rapid type has large uncertainties due to the unperturbative nature of strong dynamics.
+The interface surface tension, which slows down the transition, suffers from the notorious model-dependence.
+However, we can expect a slow phase transition if the flavor composition of the two phases is different, since a high-order weak interaction process would be needed.